 Using snapshots to test UI components is a useful method, but it has some real drawbacks.
 For starters, saving HTML snapshots leads to lots of noisy code inside your code base that doesn’t provide much value.
 If you have a component which might exist in three different states, you need to save three different snapshots of that component for the test of each state.
 Even though just one line might have changed, you’ll need to repeat the snapshot three times.
 A second drawback is that a failing snapshot fails once across the entire component.
 If you have a component that spans ten lines, but just one failure message, it can be difficult to determine where the test is actually failing.

-Enzyme was created to solve these problems.
+Enzyme solves these problems.
 Instead of comparing entire snapshots of a rendered component, Enzyme renders the component in memory, then provides a series of APIs to examine the component’s properties.

 Enzyme Shallow Rendering

 The first API that Enzyme provides is the Shallow Rendering API.
 Shallow rendering is one way that Enzyme keeps tests simpler than Jest.
 When you shallow-render a component with Enzyme, you render only that component.
-None of the children of that component are rendered.
+Enzyme doesn’t render any of the children of that component.
 This is a useful restriction that ensures that you aren’t testing too much in one test.
 With Jest, you need to have the entire component, including children, saved inside a snapshot.
 As previously noted, if changes to parameters change how your components render, you’ll need to have a snapshot for each version.

 Enzyme’s shallow rendering does away with all of that.
 Instead, you render only the component you’re testing, and none of the children.
 Then, you can use functions like find() and findWhere() to find elements within the component.
 From there, you write assertions about those elements.
 Your testing library (like Jest!) examines those assertions, and hopefully finds all of them to be true.